CRLcommunity/Code-of-Conduct/CoC.md

 1. Drivers must maintain their qualifying positions on the way to the grid
 2. Drivers remain at no more than 10 car lengths to the car in front.
 3. The only exception to this article will be when a car has spun/gone off track or is in AI mode as the AI just go at their own rate.
+4. Do not share this specific line to other drivers.
+Copy it and send it to NLKris to show that you have read this.
-4. If a car spins, it is able to retake its position on the formation lap as long as the driver hasn't dropped all the way behind the pack.
+5. If a car spins, it is able to retake its position on the formation lap as long as the driver hasn't dropped all the way behind the pack.
 If it does drop all the way behind, catch up to the pack and retake your position at the start of the race.
-4. The lead car sets the pace, they may decide a quick formation lap or a slow one.
+6. The lead car sets the pace, they may decide a quick formation lap or a slow one.
 It is the job of the cars behind to follow the pace set

-5. Any attempts to 'game' the formation lap, such as purposefully spinning to warm up the tires or dropping back behind other cars will be reviewed by the stewards.
+7. Any attempts to 'game' the formation lap, such as purposefully spinning to warm up the tires or dropping back behind other cars will be reviewed by the stewards.

 ### Article 8.2 Contact at Formation Lap
 1. Be careful around other cars, any contact will result in both cars being put back into their grid position with cold tires.